 Most experts recommend inpatient programs because residential treatment tends to provide the highest level of support for the patient, both over the course of treatment and during recovery.
 An executive rehab program can provide residential treatment while supporting the executive’s life outside the rehab center.
-These programs provide 24-hour care and focus on ensuring a peaceful inpatient environment that also allows the CEO to keep working for his company without having to focus only on treatment.
-Inpatient facilities cater to the high-end lifestyles of corporate officials, enabling them to interact with counterparts with similar conditions.
+These programs provide 24-hour care and focus on ensuring a peaceful inpatient environment that also allows the business CEO to keep working for their company without having to focus only on treatment.
+Inpatient centers cater to the high-end lifestyles of corporate officials, enabling them to interact with counterparts with similar conditions.
 An executive rehab program allows CEOs of different companies to spend time together, interact and form bonds while keeping them drug and alcohol-free.
 In inpatient care, nobody has to go through any part of rehabilitation without the care and support of peers and a medical team.

 Outpatient Rehab Programs

 A CEO rehab facility with an outpatient program allows its patients to go to meetings and conferences that are vital to their companies and careers.
 Such facilities are also able to provide the intensive therapy and tools an executive needs to beat alcohol and drug addiction so he can get back on track and lead a happy, successful, and productive life.
-Both types of executive rehab services can benefit clients who need to put some distance between themselves and the stress of the workplace and the temptations that may exist in their normal life.
+Both types of executive rehab programs can benefit clients who need to put some distance between themselves and the stress of the workplace and the temptations that may exist in their normal life.
 Inpatient programs would be more helpful for persons with severe addictions.
 As these centers are always private, the likelihood of media attention is minimal.
 Doctors and therapists at executive inpatient rehab centers will never share anything released by the client unless specifically authorized to do so.